Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 Add...

-> MySQL Connector/C
+> MySQL Connector/C++

-and .dll
+and x86

 and libssl-1_1-x64.dll